Richard Coote, 1st Earl of Bellomont: New York

 Bellomont sailed for New York in late 1697, accompanied by his wife and her cousin, John Nanfan, who had been appointed Lieutenant Governor of New York.
 The voyage was exceptionally stormy, and Bellomont's ship was blown well south, eventually putting into Barbados before continuing on to New York.
 He arrived in New York City on 2 April 1698.
 Bellomont's stylish dress, good looks, and positive relationship with the king predisposed New Yorkers to like him, but he very quickly ran into difficulties and began making enemies.

 His attempts to enforce the Navigation Acts predictably turned merchants and traders against him.
 These attempts were also poorly executed by colonial officials whose interests lay more with those merchants than they did with the crown.
-He raised the anger of Leisler's opponents by implementing the parliamentary act he had helped pass, and saw through the restoration of Leisler's properties.
+He raised the anger of Leisler's opponents by implementing the act of Parliament, Leisler's Restoration Act 1695 (6 & 7 Will. & Mar. c.
+30 Pr.), that he had helped pass, and saw through the restoration of Leisler's properties.
 There was so much opposition within his council to this that he ended up purging the council of those opposed.
 Bellomont also approved the exhumation of the remains of Leisler and his son-in-law Jacob Milborne, which had been unceremoniously buried under the gallows from which they had been hanged.
 He sanctioned a proper burial, and provided an honour guard of 100 soldiers for the service.

 Bellomont's support of the Leislerians proved to be costly, not just in terms of New York politics, but in Indian diplomacy as well.
 Benjamin Fletcher, Bellomont's predecessor in office, had taken advantage of the long period between Bellomont's appointment and arrival to make some questionable land grants, including extended leases to properties normally allocated for the governor's use, and in territories that were still claimed by the Iroquois.
 When the provincial assembly passed a law retracting all of these irregular grants, it predictably angered a number of large landowners.
 Land grants made in Iroquois territory to Godfridius Dellius, the influential pastor of the Dutch Reformed Church in Albany, and others were a specific subject of Iroquois complaints.
 Even though Bellomont's law was passed, the grantees appealed to the Board of Trade, and the bill never received royal assent.